Simularia/medea/README.md

  SPDX-License-Identifier: AGPL-3.0-or-later
 -->

-# MEDEA - Meteorological Dependent Emission Algorithms
+# MEDEA - Meteorology Dependent Emission Algorithms

 [![DOI](https://zenodo.org/badge/699299175.svg)](https://zenodo.org/badge/latestdoi/699299175)

 ## Introduction

-Use `medea` to compute **meteorological dependent emission** input files for many atmospheric pollution dispersion models.
+Use `MEDEA` to compute **meteorology dependent emission** input files for many atmospheric pollution dispersion models.
 Emissions are computed according to different schemes suitable for **odour** and **particulate matter** modelling.
 See [below](#algorithms-and-bibliographical-references) for a description of the relevant algorithms and for bibliographical references.